Tradescantia fluminensis

 Tradescantia fluminensis is a species of spiderwort native to South America.
-It is one of several plants known by the common name wandering Jew, but now also commonly called wandering trad.
-It is also known as small-leaf spiderwort, river spiderwort, inch plant, speedy Henry, and wandering willie.
+It is one of several plants known by the common name wandering Jew.
+It is also known as small-leaf spiderwort, river spiderwort, inch plant, speedy Henry, wandering willie and wandering trad.

+Names

 The genus is named after the English naturalists and explorers John Tradescant the Elder (c.
 1570s – 1638) and John Tradescant the Younger (1608–1662).

+The Latin specific epithet fluminensis refers to those born in Rio de Janeiro, Brazil.
+The common name wandering Jew refers both to the wandering habit of several species within Tradescantia, and also to a character from early Christian mythology.

 Description

-Tradescantia fluminensis is a perennial ground cover that spreads along the ground with soft, hairless stems and leaves.
+Tradescantia fluminensis is a perennial groundcover that spreads along the ground with soft, hairless stems and leaves.
 The fleshy stems root at any node that is on the surface.
 The plant has oval, dark-green leaves with pointed tips that are shiny, smooth and slightly fleshy about 1.25–2.5 inch long.

 The white flowers are terminal, sometimes opposite a leaf, and are on a 1.5 cm long stem.
 The flowers have three petals and approx. 0.5–1 inch in diameter.
 The sepals are 5–7 mm in size.
 The three white petals are 8–9 mm in size.
 The anthers are detached.
 The flowers are produced in small clusters in summer and the flowers can make several seeds.

 Cultivation

 Tradescantia fluminensis is grown as a garden plant or houseplant in many places.
 Even in places where it is a pest it may be grown as a house plant in variegated forms.
 The plant requires a moist soil to do well but is retarded by cold climates, especially where there is frost or snow.
 It tolerates heavy shade.
 Because it requires moisture it grows weakly, if at all, in sunny areas that dry out for long periods.
 However, because it is a fleshy plant that retains water, it can withstand extended periods of dryness only to resume growth once better conditions return.

+Tradescantia fluminensis is toxic to dogs, cats, and horses, causing dermatitis according to ASPCA.

 Numerous cultivars are available with variegated leaves, of which 'Quicksilver' has gained the Royal Horticultural Society's Award of Garden Merit.